How Social Selling Helps a Universal Robots Partner Generate B2B Leads for Manufacturing Robotization

 ModumUp Content Manager

-As the primary goal of our client is to promote cobots, the most suitable role to represent them in social media is an expert in the field of production robotization.
-Personal content was also needed for this role, and in our case, it could be based on Andrey's passion for a healthy lifestyle and unconventional dietary habits.
-Having decided on the positioning, we began adding the target audience and publishing posts.
+Since our client’s primary goal was to promote cobots, the most suitable role to represent them on social media was that of an expert in production robotization.
+To support this role, personal content was also important — in our case, it could draw on Andrey’s passion for a healthy lifestyle and unconventional dietary habits.
+Once the positioning was defined, we started adding the target audience and publishing posts.

-We collected a database of 1,800+ owners and top managers of industrial companies.
-Two hundred eighty of them actively interact with the content and communicate with Andrey in the comments and PMs.
+We built a database of 1,800+ owners and top managers of industrial companies.
+280 actively engaged with the content and communicated with Andrey through comments and private messages.

 The industrial audience turned out to be much more active than we expected.
-It willingly adds Andrey to the friend's list and comments on publications.
+People eagerly added Andrey to their connections and engaged with his posts.
 The page came to life almost immediately.

-The topic of cobots is also exciting and collects quite a lot of interactions.
-In the posts, we debunk the myths in the industrial environment and discuss relevant cases.
+The topic of cobots also proved highly engaging, generating strong interaction.
+In the posts, we debunk myths within the industrial sector and discuss relevant cases.

-At the same time, Andrey also proved to be an active communicator - he constantly responds in the comments and leads heated discussions.
+At the same time, Andrey showed himself to be an active communicator — consistently responding to comments and driving lively discussions.

 Mikhail Pupyrin